noteeeeee/blog-example/README.md

 6. Rename `.env.example` to `.env` and edit

-7.Sync with Database (only for production-mode)
+7. Sync with Database (only for production-mode)

 ```sh
 pnpm sync